The Colli Aretini include Valdarno & Cortona

 Where do you start?

 If you are a do-it-yourself kind of person and want the freedom to explore not only the vineyards but several of the small towns, archaeological sites, and fine restaurants in the area then you will want to start with the Strade del Vino Arezzo.
-Including more than 200 km of panoramic Tuscan roads throughout the province of Arezzo, 120 vineyards, catinas, restaurants and agriturismos and 8 denominations, finding a starting point is not that difficult.
+Including more than 200 km of panoramic Tuscan roads throughout the province of Arezzo, 120 vineyards, wineries, restaurants and farmhouse "agriturismo" and 8 denominations, finding a starting point is not that difficult.
 Click here to download the map.
 Promoted and regulated by Tuscan law since 1999, several areas have individualized specific itineraries which will lead you through some of the more scenic and productive areas for wine...making it all that much easier to taste your way through Chianti.

 Arezzo and the local producers have actually made it quite easy to visit their vineyards and savor their wines.
-There is a calendar of events called I Giorni del Vino that run from April until October where two different vineyards will open the doors to their production and cantina every week… and open a couple of bottles from 3 - 7 pm, all for a fixed price of 5€ per person.
+There is a calendar of events called I Giorni del Vino that run from May until October where two different vineyards will open the doors to their production and winery every week... and open a couple of bottles from 3 - 7 pm, all for a fixed promotional price of 5€ per person.
 Read this article for more details and the calendar of vineyards which are open.

 If you prefer to let someone else take over the driving, so you can relax and truly enjoy the scenery . . . and the wine tasting, then you can either chose an organized tour or you can organize one yourself and hire a driver.
 You can still pick and choose your vineyards and wines - you just don’t have to mess with counting how many glasses you have tasted!
 Check out these organized tour opportunities.